nathaniel-heatwole/Terrorism_risk_management/README.md

 • Cost-effectiveness evaluation of using vehicle barriers and setback distance to protect buildings from vehicle bomb attacks

-• Provides key information for risk managers related to risks, consequences, economic impacts, and scenarios where the mitigation would be cost-worthwhile
+• Provides key information for risk managers related to risks, consequences, economic impacts, and scenarios where mitigation is cost-worthwhile

-• Consequence dimensions modeled: (1) deaths; (2) injuries; (3) property damage; and (4) business interruption
+• Consequence dimensions modeled: deaths, injuries (light, severe, and severity-agnostic), property damage, and business interruption losses

-• Includes both discrete consequence models (based on discrete building damage levels) and continuous forms (assuming a continuous spectrum of hazard exposure)
+• Consequence models include both discrete types (using discrete building damage levels) and continuous forms (assuming a continuous spectrum of hazard exposure)

-• Encompasses impacts both to the target building and elsewhere (outside the target building)
+• Encompasses impacts to both the target building and offsite (outside the target building)

-• Develops several new models and compares them to existing models (assumptions underlying each, model diagnostics, and predictions throughout the sample space and for edge cases)
+• Develops several new models and compares them to existing models (underlying assumptions, model diagnostics, and predictions throughout the sample space and for edge cases)

-• New models developed: (1) loss ratio-based; (2) elasticity-based; (3) copula-like; (4) models adapted from earthquake and nuclear hazards; and (5) deterrence value
+• New models developed: loss ratio-based, elasticity-based, copula-like, and models adapted from earthquake and nuclear hazards

-• Deterrence value (reduced attack likelihood with the mitigation in place) specified using information from the criminal justice literature

-• Maximizes comparability of the various model outputs and ensures iso-variation across models (homoscedasticity)
+• Applies multipliers/adjustments as needed to maximize the comparability of the various model outputs and ensure iso-variation across models (homoscedasticity)

-• Development of life-safety and cost-effectiveness metrics (dollars per life-saved, with variations accounting for effects of non-fatal injuries and avoided property-related damages)
+• Develops life-safety and cost-effectiveness metrics (dollars per life-saved, with variations accounting for non-fatal injuries and avoided property-related damages)

-•	Probabilistic risk analysis framework evaluated using Monte Carlo simulation, and decision analysis of mitigation options
+•	Probabilistic risk analysis framework, evaluated using Monte Carlo simulation (Latin hypercube), and cost-benefit and decision analysis of mitigation options

+• Risk models consider both the reduction in damages and the reduced likelihood of attack with the mitigation in place (deterrence)

+• Deterrence value specified using information from the criminal justice literature

-• Generates distributions across consequence types and "standard risk estimate" (expected value)
+• Generates distributions across consequence types as well as the "standard risk estimate" (expected value)

 • Tools used: Python, probabilistic risk analysis, model development/evaluation, frequency/severity/loss, catastrophe modeling, measure development, cost-benefit, decision analysis, risk management, logistic regression, log-log models, optimization, Monte Carlo simulation (Latin hypercube sampling)